Cursive Alphabet — A-Z Uppercase & Lowercase Guide

 Cursive Alphabet FAQ

-The cursive alphabet contains the same 26 letters as print — A through Z — but each letter has a distinct cursive form for both uppercase and lowercase, totaling 52 unique letter shapes to learn.
+The same 26 letters as print — A through Z — but each has a distinct form for both uppercase and lowercase, totaling 52 unique letter shapes to learn.

-Most handwriting experts consider lowercase "c," "l," and "o" the easiest cursive alphabet letters because they involve simple, single-stroke movements.
-Our guide starts with these foundational letters.
+Most handwriting experts consider lowercase "c," "l," and "o" the easiest because they involve simple, single-stroke movements.
+Start with these to build confidence.

-Uppercase "G," "Q," and "Z" are typically the most challenging in the cursive alphabet because their forms differ significantly from their print versions.
-Our stroke guides break these down into manageable steps.
+Uppercase "G," "Q," and "Z" are typically the most challenging because their cursive forms differ significantly from their print versions.
+Click them in the grid above to study their shapes.

-Yes — over 20 U.S. states have re-mandated cursive alphabet instruction.
-Research shows cursive writing improves fine motor skills, reading comprehension, and cognitive development in children.
+Yes — over 20 U.S. states have re-mandated cursive instruction.
+Research shows it improves fine motor skills, reading comprehension, and cognitive development in children.

 The cursive alphabet features connected, flowing letter forms designed for faster writing.
-Unlike print letters which stand alone, cursive alphabet letters link together using connecting strokes between them.
+Unlike print letters which stand alone, cursive letters link together using connecting strokes.